[Private beta]{class="badge informative"}

 • Customer completes a specific number of tasks - Customers must complete a defined number of tasks in the exact order you define.
 Missing or skipping a task breaks the sequence.
 Specify the required number of tasks to complete

 4. By default, standard and sequential challenges allow customers to complete tasks across multiple transactions.
-To require all tasks to be completed in a single transaction, select the Settings icon and toggle on the option below.
+To require all tasks to be completed in a single transaction, open the task options menu and toggle on the single-transaction option.

 After adding tasks to your challenge, configure the rewards customers will earn for completing them.